ballerina-platform/ballerina-dev-website/lang-ref/part1.md

-# Part 1 - How Ballerina does what all Programming Languages do
+# Part 1 - How Ballerina Does What all Programming Languages Do

 ## Familiar Subset of Ballerina